hannesdelbeke/unimenu/README.md

 ```

 ## Notes
-- support loading multiple configs, they append.
+- support loading multiple configs.
 Great for a single studio config and several project configs.
 Or a team config.
-- you can append to a previously created list too.
+- support creating another config to a previously created menu, or submenu!
 - setup autoload on startup with [init_unreal.py](https://docs.unrealengine.com/4.27/en-US/ProductionPipelines/ScriptingAndAutomation/Python/#theinit_unreal.pyfile)